-Depart Perth and head north along the Brand Highway towards Badgingarra and wander through the two-kilometre Badgingarra Nature Trail.
+Head to Badgingarra and wander through the two-kilometre Badgingarra Nature Trail to discover:

 - Smoke bush, purple star flower, yellow buttercups, banksias plus black, red and green kangaroo paws, onesided bottlebrush, melaleucas and feather flowers.